 It’s easy to get frustrated when your kid does not want to practice or gives little to no effort when practicing at times.
 While you don’t want to give in right away, you also need to know when to let it go.
 Pushing too hard is not going to be beneficial and will ultimately lead to the kid resenting the activity.
 Know where that boundary is and when you get close to it, throw in the towel, sit down and figure out a better strategy for next time (maybe some of these tips…).

-There are certainly more ways to help kids practice not just karate but just about anything.
+There are certainly more ways of helping kids practice at home, whether it’s karate or something else.
 If you’d like more ideas, feel free to contact me.
 If you have some of your own that you find successful, please share!